jacksonwildemurphy/AgCubio/README.md

 # AgCubio

-A multiplayer game similar to www.agar.io, written in C#.
-Includes both Client and Server programs.
-Makes use of sockets.
-The server processes requests in parallel in a thread-safe manner.
+A networked, multiplayer game similar to www.agar.io.
+This is a .NET desktop app written in C#.
+Includes both client and server programs.
+The server handles each connected client in parallel in a thread-safe manner.